mattt-liu/Avengers-vs-Justice-League/README.md

 # Avengers vs. Justice League

 This python app is a tile-based tower defense type game.
-Similar to Plants vs. Zombies, enemies walk in different rows towards the towers which are arranged in a tile-based gird layout.
+Similar to Plants vs. Zombies, enemies walk in different rows towards the towers which are arranged in a gird layout.
 The game features sprites for characters from both the Marvel's Avengers and DC Justice League.

 ## About